 Urnbearers are her four oldest grandchildren, Rick, Tonya, Kyle and Tina.

-To send flowers to the family or plant a tree in memory of Coleen P. (Quitmeyer) McIntire, please visit our floral store.
+To send flowers to Coleen's family, please visit our floral store.